-The Company did not purchase any shares of its common stock during the first three months of fiscal 2009 and fiscal 2008.
-Treasury stock may be used for issuances under the Company's stock-based compensation plans or for other general corporate purposes.
+The Company did not purchase any of its shares of common stock for the first six months of fiscal 2009 and fiscal 2008.
+Treasury stock may be used for issuances under the Company s stock-based compensation plans or for other general corporate purposes.